 How to Redirect WWW to non WWW in HTACCESS

-Before launching a new website, one of the decisions you will have to make is choosing between www and non-www URL format and redirect www to non www or vice versa.
+Before launching a new website, one of the decisions you will have to make is choosing between www and non-www URL format and redirect www to non www or redirect non www to www.

 For example, the www version of your domain could look something like this: